 Research Plan: Grubble Project

 This case study was completed as part of my User Research Certificate Program.
 I designed the full research plan, including the research questions, interview guide, and usability test script.
-Since it is still an ongoing project, the insights and recommendations below are based on mock data created for illustrative purposes.
+The findings, insights and recommendations are presented in a final report.

 Background